moonnuitstudio/udacity-trivia-app/backend/README.md

 ## Endpoints
 ### GET /categories
 - General:
-    - Returns a list of categories objects, success value, total number of categories and paginated total of categories.
+    - Returns a list of categories objects, success value, total number of categories, paginated total of categories, and current page.

-- Request Argument:
+- Request Arguments:
     - Page (INT): Starting from 1; You can decide which of the paginated groups must be returned.
     - Limit (INT): 10 by default; Decide what is the limit of items per group.